alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 it has multiple applications in today's technology such as transistors, nuclear fission or the
 [scanning tunneling microscope](https://en.wikipedia.org/wiki/Scanning_tunnelling_microscope).

+In any concrete situation, will the particle be reflected or will it continue its way?
+There is no way to predict what will happen exactly;
+we can only compute the probabilities of each event, which will be approximately reached if we repeat the same experiment many times.
+On large scales probabilities will tend to average so we can have a pretty good idea of how things will behave;
+that is why in our common world we don't need to worry too much about probability densities.
+But once things start getting sufficiently small, wave functions are the only description that makes sense.

 Having probability as the basis of quantum mechanics is what led Einstein to reject it, famously saying that